dibalokechanda/dibalokechanda.github.io/_posts/2024-01-27-R-snippets-blog.md

 ### Creating a sequence of numbers given a range

-## Loading in Libraries
+## Loading in libraries
 As an example the ggplot2

-## Generating Samples from a probability distribution
+## Generating samples from a probability distribution

 ### Generating samples from an uniform distribution
 _Reference_: https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/Uniform